 Pollution, Energy, and Traffic; welcome to my world of thoughts.

-As I wait at the red light, I see lines of vehicles that concerned me about the endless cycle of carbon-monoxide being emitted to the already polluted Jakarta sky.
-Pollution has made this city desperate for change.
+As I dawned upon the red pedestrian light, my vision caught a never-ending swarm of swerving 2- past the 4-wheelers as viscous fumes brushed over me before collected high up by the infamously grey Jakartan sky.
+Pollution has moved me to be an agent of change.

-What can I do to make the Jakarta better?
+What can I do to make my city better?

-This is when I discovered Environmental Engineering.
-The study of water systems, fuel efficiency, and clean energy have given me a purpose.
-Students from this field are embraced on how to improve sustainability by innovation, which includes rethinking the way we manage our environmental resources.
-Therefore, pondering about making renewable energy more accessible dominates my mind.
+This was when I discovered Environmental Engineering.
+The study of water systems, fuel efficiency, and clean energy has given me a purpose.
+Students from this field are embraced to improve sustainability through innovation – rethinking the way we manage and leverage on natural resources.

-Georgia Tech believes in doing more by being at the forefront of innovation and research: design, create, and market innovative products.
-Studying at Tech will put me on the right track on contributing to the latest technological advancements in environmental sustainability.
+Georgia Tech believes on doing more by being at the forefront of innovation and research: the design, creation, and marketing of innovative solutions.
+Studying at Tech is the perfect breeding ground for me to holistically develop as a contributor to the latest technological advancements in environmental sustainability.

 Why am I so sure about that?

 One word: Freedom.
-Tech encourages students to freely pursue and attain hands-on experience in innovating and marketing the products of tomorrow.
-Tech’s Coda that nurtures not only the power of research, but also collaboration with different outlets excites me to grow with fellow Jackets and other professionals in the field by combining entrepreneurship and advanced engineering research.
-The Brook Byers Institute for Sustainable Systems’ research in the removal of Nitrogen Oxide with SCR in coal-fired power plants has also caught my attention as its motivation is aligned with my aim to improve Jakarta’s (and perhaps the world’s most polluted countries’) clean air.
+Tech encourages students to freely pursue and attain hands-on experience in innovating the products of tomorrow.
+Tech’s Coda that nurtures not only the power of research, but also collaboration with different outlets excite me to grow with fellow Jackets and other professionals in the field by combining entrepreneurship and advanced engineering research.
+The Brook Byers Institute for Sustainable Systems’ research in the removal of Nitrogen Oxide with SCR in coal-fired power plants has also caught my attention as its motivation is aligns with my aim to improve Jakarta’s (and perhaps the world’s most polluted countries’) clean air.

-My aim is to contribute in the forefront of engineering innovation, develop affordable and sustainable renewable energy products, and, eventually, defeat pollution.
-At Tech, I felt right at home with fellow Jackets innovators and entrepreneurs implementing novel methods to make this world a better and cleaner environment.
+As the pedestrian light turned green and I walked past what was the last streak of sunset, I can only hope that the beauty of our planet Earth can still be enjoyed and celebrated by generations to come.

+Hi Ravi,

+I really like your second-to-last paragraph as it really tells the admissions committee that a) you’re investing your time to do that extra research about the school, and b) that you actually know what you’re talking about.

+However, I can see some recurring phrases such as “innovation in sustainability” as well as vocabularies you use too repetitively – which can make the piece look a little redundant and monotonic in some parts.
+But overall good job, I like the content of this essay!

+- Matthew